SiliconLabs/matter_extension/examples/onoff-plug-app/README.md

 ## Introduction

-The EFR32 onoff-plug example provides a baseline demonstration of a Plug/outlet control device, built using Matter and the Silicon Labs gecko SDK.
+The EFR32 onoff-plug example provides a baseline demonstration of a Plug/outlet control device, built using Matter and the Silicon Labs simplicity SDK.
 It can be controlled by a Matter controller over Openthread network..

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device